Hot-Melt Prepreg Machine Features

 - Custom combs available for special applications and can include special coatings (DLC, Teflon) and special materials for abrasive tows (tungsten fingers)

-The tow spreading is VERY dependent on the quality of the incoming fiber and the amount of sizing on the fiber.
+Tow spreading is VERY dependent on incoming fiber quality, the amount of sizing, and twist.

 Spreaders are offered with a variety of custom options to optimize the spreading process: